Adversarial hypothesis testing and a quantum Stein's Lemma for restricted measurements: Distinguishing quantum states with restricted measurements

 \subsubsection{Hypothesis testing with restricted measurements}

 We now introduce the problem of quantum hypothesis testing with restricted measurements.
-In general, two-outcome measurements on $V^{\ot n}$ have the form $\{\cM, I-\cM\}$ where $0\leq \cM \leq I$.
+The full set of [two-outcome] measurements on $V^{\ot n}$ (i.e.~$E_2(V^{\ot n})$) consists of all $\{\cM, I-\cM\}$ where $0\leq \cM \leq I$.
 However, it is often useful to consider smaller classes of measurements, such as those that two parties can perform with local operations and classical communication (LOCC).
+When considering restricted classes of measurements, our objective might be to minimize the probability of error (subject to the usual tradeoff between type I and type II errors), or it might be to maximize the classical relative entropy of the output distributions.
+In the former case we will use measurements in $E_2(V)$ and in the latter we will use measurements in $E_{\bbN}(V)$.